 Students are required to complete 36 hours of coursework in the first two years of the program.
-Up to 6 hours can be taken outside of the Department or with tuition remission from another institution in the area (such as Washington University).
+Up to 6 hours can be taken from another institution in the area (such as Washington University) or outside the Department.
+In exceptional cases, students may petition the Graduate Studies Committee to take additional credit hours outside the Department.
 The typical sequence of coursework in the first two years of each of the concentrations is outlined below:

-CHRISTIANITY IN ANTIQUITY (CA)
+Christianity in Antiquity (CA)

 Fall 1 Spring 1

 6/5 CA Survey 6/5 CA Seminar

 6/5 CA Seminar 6/5 Ancient Language

 6/5 Ancient Language 6/5 Theories and Methods

 Fall 2 Spring 2

 6/5 CA Seminar 6/5 CA Seminar

 6/5 Ancient Language 6/5 Ancient Language

 Elective Elective

-CHRISTIAN THEOLOGY (CT)
+Christian Theology (CT)

 Fall 1 Spring 1

 6/5 CT Introduction 6/5 CT Seminar

 6/5 CT Seminar 6/5 CT Seminar

 Elective or Christian Tradition I Theories and Methods

 Fall 2 Spring 2

 6/5 CT Seminar 6/5 CT Seminar

 6/5 Elective 6/5 Elective

 Elective Elective or CT II